dgkimpton/spoke/README.md

         </ul>
     </td>
     <td></td>
-    <td>These features are on the roadmap but not yet available:
+    <td valign="top">>These features are on the roadmap but not yet available:
         <ul>
             <li>Easy panic handling
             <li>Data based tests